What is pityriasis versicolor?

-Hyperpigmented, hypopigmented and inflamed pityriasis versicolor are usually seen as distinct variants but may sometimes co-exist.
+Hyperpigmented, hypopigmented, and pink pityriasis versicolor are usually seen as distinct variants but may sometimes co-exist.
 Pink pityriasis versicolor may also co-exist with seborrhoeic dermatitis as both are associated with malassezia overgrowth.

 How is pityriasis versicolor diagnosed?

 Pityriasis versicolor is usually diagnosed clinically.
-However, the following tests may be useful.
+The following tests may be useful.

-- Microscopy using potassium hydroxide (KOH) to remove skin cells—hyphae and yeast cells that resemble spaghetti and meatballs are observed
+- Microscopy of a skin scraping (using potassium hydroxide (KOH) to remove skin cells) — hyphae and yeast cells that resemble spaghetti and meatballs

 What is the treatment of pityriasis versicolor?